-The study sample included 210 NCs, 357 MCI, and 162 AD subjects with baseline and at least one cognitive follow-up assessment.
-Of these, 83 NCs, 175 MCI, and 76 AD had serial PET images including baseline and month 12 (47 NCs, 89 MCI, and 38 AD in the independent test set), and 96 NCs, 155 MCI, and 74 AD subjects had baseline and month 12 CSF measures.
-Sample sizes for the measures from the serial MRI depended on the different laboratories generating data, so measures were available for 178-200 NCs, 297-334 MCI, 132-147 AD (123 NCs, 196 MCI, 86 AD in the independent test set).
-A total of 14 NCs, 40 MCI, and 11 AD subjects had two PIB scans approximately 12 months apart as part of the PIB add-on study.
+The study sample included 210 NC, 357 MCI, and 162 AD subjects with baseline and at least one cognitive follow-up assessment.
+Of these, 83 NC, 175 MCI, and 76 AD had serial PET images including baseline and month 12 (47 NC, 89 MCI and 38 AD in the independent test set) and 96 NC, 155 MCI, and 74 AD subjects had baseline and month 12 CSF measures.

+Sample sizes for the measures from the serial MRI depended on the different laboratories generating data, so measures were available for 178-200 NC, 297-334 MCI, 132-147 AD (123 NC, 196 MCI, 86AD in the independent test set).
+14 NC, 40 MCI, and 11 AD subjects had two PIB scans approximately 12 months apart as part of the PIB add-on study.

-3.1.
-Annualized change in CSF, imaging, and cognitive tests
+3.1 Annualized change in CSF, imaging and cognitive tests

 Table 1 shows the mean and SD of annualized change for key summary measures.
-The rate of change for measures hypothesized to show early change (CSF, PIB) is greater in NC than in AD, with MCI intermediate.
-For the measures hypothesized to change later in the course of AD development, however, the rate of change is greatest in AD and less in NC than in MCI (FDG-PET, MRI, cognitive measures).
+The rate of change for measures hypothesized to show early change (CSF, PIB) is greater in NC than AD, with MCI intermediate.
+For the measures hypothesized to change later in the course of AD development, however, the rate of change is greatest in AD and less in NC than in MCI (FDG PET, MRI, cognitive measures.)
 These estimates are helpful to us in study design and power calculations for future studies.

-3.2.
-Longitudinal models predicting trajectories for change in hippocampal volume
+3.2 Longitudinal models predicting trajectories for change in hippocampal volume

-In univariate analyses, lower baseline values of CSF A $\beta{42}$ and higher values of CSF tau were associated with more rapid hippocampal atrophy in all three participant groups (Table 2).
-In addition, in the MCI group, presence of an E4 allele, less years of education, and lower metabolism as measured by the ROI-avg region were also associated with more rapid atrophy.
+In univariate analyses, lower baseline values of CSF $A\beta{42}$ and higher values of CSF Tau were associated with more rapid hippocampal atrophy in all three participant groups (Table 2).
+In addition, in the MCI group, presence of an E4 allele, lower years of education, and lower metabolism as measured by the ROI-avg region were also associated with more rapid atrophy.
 Multivariate analyses, however, suggested that some variables might not predict independently, although it should also be noted that the sample size was reduced considerably, typically by three quarters, when individuals were required to have data on all predictors.
 For NC, no single variable was a significant predictor of hippocampal decline when all variables were included in the same model, although the coefficients were generally in the expected direction.
-The typical E4- MCI participant experienced hippocampal atrophy at a rate of 33 mm per year, on average.
+The typical E4- MCI participant experienced hippocampal atrophy at a rate of 33mm per year, on average.
 MCI who were E4+ had estimated hippocampal atrophy approximately twice as fast as those who were E4-, other variables being equal.
 An MCI participant with baseline PET ROI-average score one NC-SD better than the average MCI had atrophy about 30% less rapid than an average MCI participant.
-Among the AD group, the typical E4- participant lost 68 mm per year in hippocampal volume.
+Among the AD group, the typical E4- participant lost 68mm per year in hippocampal volume.
 Every one NC-SD higher baseline CSF tau level was associated with nearly a 30% faster hippocampal atrophy rate.
 Taken together, these findings suggest that abnormal values of the CSF biomarkers are indeed associated with more rapid atrophy, in all diagnostic groups.
-Our findings are limited, however, by the fact that only half of the participants had PET and half had CSF biomarkers, and thus only 25% had both.
-Further analysis with the larger samples and longer follow-up of ADNI-2 is needed to determine whether the lack of significance in multivariate analyses reflects mediation or partial mediation through other
+Our findings are limited, however, by the fact that only half of the participants had PET and half had CSF biomarkers, so only 25% had both.
+Further analysis with the larger samples and longer follow-up of ADNI-2 is needed to determine whether the lack of significance in multivariate analyses reflects mediation or partial mediation through other processes, or is due to the small sample sizes available in ADNI-1 to study all markers simultaneously.